 What is Fort Payne’s connection to the country rock band Alabama?

-Fort Payne is known as the home of the popular country rock band Alabama, and the city houses the band’s fan club and museum.
+- Fort Payne is known as the home of the popular country rock band Alabama.
+The city even houses the band’s fan club and museum, making it a great spot for fans of the band!

 Map: